-To achieve best value and meet your race equality duty, you need to clarify how your race equality objectives can be met, and to define what you want to 'buy' in terms of your duty to promote race equality.
+To meet your race equality duty, you need to clarify how your race equality objectives can be met, and to define what you want to 'buy' in terms of your duty to promote race equality.

-Consistent with best value, you will want to review existing arrangements for providing the goods, works, or services for their success or failure in promoting race equality.
-This should involve challenging current provision and considering alternative arrangements, and consulting externally and internally.
+You will want to review how well your existing arrangements for providing the goods, works, or services contribute to race equality.
+This should involve consulting externally and internally.

-You should ensure that you have relevant information, including the characteristics of your potential service users.
+You should ensure you have relevant information, including the characteristics of your potential service users.